hklchung/GettingStartedWithRaspberryPi/README.md

 - MicroSD Card with NOOBS for all Raspberry Pi Boards <a href="https://core-electronics.com.au/32gb-microsd-card-with-noobs-for-all-raspberry-pi-boards.html"><strong>(example)</strong></a>
   - preferrably at least 16GB
   - get the ones with NOOBS pre-loaded, these allow you to directly boot up your machine without further fuss when you do it for the first time
+- Mouse and keyboard
+  - you cannot control the board if you do not have a mouse and a keyboard
+  - ones with cable connection would be preferable

 #### Optional
 - An acrylic case compatible with Raspberry Pi 4B+ <a href="https://core-electronics.com.au/transparent-acrylic-case-with-cooling-fan-for-raspberry-pi-b-2b-3b.html?utm_source=google_shopping&gclid=Cj0KCQjw6_vzBRCIARIsAOs54z6sotg_ru8JCn2dvZ5tL83YbP5N_2ghLr-XbPhGCqAFV2PvPNbyJqgaAgOaEALw_wcB"><strong>(example)</strong></a>